thePortus/usf-dime-novels/README.md

 *For students of the Digital Humanities*

+---

+## CURRENTLY IN DEVELOPMENT, NOT INTENDED FOR RELEASE

+---

 The [University of South Florida's Digital Collections](http://digital.lib.usf.edu/) houses a repository of [historic dime novels](http://digital.lib.usf.edu/dimenovels).
 Spanning multiple collections with publications spanning many decades, the collection houses a wealth of information.
 Dime novels have long been a subject of scholarly interest, often reflecting evolving social and cultural concerns.
 Yet, performing a 'distant reading' of these texts is not easy.
 This scraper project provides easy automation for acquiring this data in formats designed for text analysis.

 Beyond scraping the dime novels, this repo was designed to be reconfigurable, providing templates for performing advanced Python webscraping with only a semester or so of training (you will need to understand classes and inheritence).
 To do so, simply clone the repo, and make changes needed.
 The scraper module will provide base templates, create your own scraper that inherits the template to begin scraping pages.
 You will also need to create data models in the db module to reflect the data that you want to store from the scrape.
 Once you have scraped successfully, use the export module to output your data into .csvs or .txts.
 See documentation throughout each of these modules on how to accomplish this.